intjelic/python-sfml/doc/source/api/network.rst

    If the socket is bound to a port, it is automatically unbound from it when the socket is destroyed.
-However, you can unbind the socket explicitely with the :func:`unbind` function if necessary, to stop receiving messages or make the port available for other sockets.
+However, you can unbind the socket explicitly with the :func:`unbind` function if necessary, to stop receiving messages or make the port available for other sockets.

    Usage example::